How to Write a C Program to Find Nth Fibonacci Number with example. For this, we are going to use the Recursion concept.

 - if (Number == 0) – check whether the given number is 0 or not.
 If the condition result is TRUE, the function will return Zero.

-- if (Number == 1) – check whether the specified number is equal to 1 or not.
+- if (Number == 1) – check whether the specified number equals 1.
 If it is TRUE, the function will return One.

-- And If the number is greater than 1, the Program compiler will execute the statements inside the else block.
+- If the number is greater than 1, the Program compiler will execute the statements inside the else block.

 For example, Number = 2